tbrowder/Net-ACME-Certbot-Client/README.md

 4. The user **must** provide a separate text file with each line providing the domain name plus any alternate names for each certificate (names must be separated on the line).
-Note that the first domain name on each line defines the common name (CN) in the certificate as well as the key for the database view by **Net::AcmeClient**.
+Note that the first domain name on each line defines the common name (CN) in the certificate as well as the key for the database view by **Net::ACME::Certbot::Client**.
 All names are treated as lower-case regardless of user-entry.
 An example file is shown below.

 ## Dependencies

 + Proc::More (a published Perl 6 module to be installed by zef)

-+ acme-client (install from source developed on OpenBSD but ported to Linux and similar OSs)

-+ libbsd (install from source)

-+ LibreSSL (install from source)
++ certbot  (install per imstructions on its website)

 + OpenSSL (normally available on most OSs)